 Field-hunting tip

-Look in hydrothermal alteration zones in volcanic rocks country — that is the host setting where royston turquoise typically forms.
+Look in hydrothermal alteration zones in volcanic rocks country, the host setting where royston turquoise typically forms.
 If you start seeing quartz, limonite, pyrite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.